-The Peace Dollar was struck from the same composition as the previous Morgan Dollar, 90% silver and 10% copper.
-The coins have a standard weight of 26.73 grams, diameter of 38.1 mm, and a reeded edge.
+The Peace Dollar was struck from the standard composition of 90% silver and 10% copper.
+The coins have a weight of 26.73 grams, diameter of 38.1 mm, and a reeded edge.

 Peace Dollar Specifications

 Mint Mark: none (Philadelphia), D (Denver), S (San Francisco)